-• one credit for Algebra (ALG)
+Areas of Study Required Credits English Language Arts (Literacy Skills) (ENG) 4.0 • All students will be enrolled in English 9, English 10, English 11, and English 12.
+Mathematics one credit for Algebra (ALG) one credit for Geometry (GEO) one credit in Algebra II (ALG2) math must be taken in the 9th, 10th, and 11th grade years. .5 credit of Personal Finance (PF) additional math or math related in the senior year. .5 credit of a math elective (MTH) 4.0 Social Studies (must include the following): one credit in World History/Geography (in 9th grade) (WHG) one credit in U.S. History/Geography (in 10th grade) (USG) one credit of Government/Economics (in 11th grade) (GOV/ECN) 3.0 Science one credit in Biology (BIO) one credit of Earth Science, Intro to Physics or Earth Science, Intro to Chemistry (SCI) one credit in Chemistry and/or Physics (CHM/PHY) 3.0 Physical Education/Health .5 credit in a physical education activity class (MPE) .5 credit in Health (HTH) 1.0 Visual Performing Arts (VPA) 1.0 World Language (WL) (two years of same language in consecutive years) Both WL credits will be waived for students educated for at least one year in a school instructed language other than English.
+2.0 d in a Additional Credits Required- Electives (ELE) 4.0

-one credit for Geometry (GEO) one credit in Algebra II (ALG2) math must be taken in the 9th, 10th, and 1st years. .5 credit of Personal Finance (PF) additional math or math related in the year. .5 credit of a math elective (MTH) - Social Studies (must include the following): one credit in World History/Geography (in 9th grade) (WHG) one credit in U.S. History/Geography (in 10th grade) (USG) one credit of Government/Economics (in 11th grade) (GOV/ECN) 3.0 Science 3.0 one credit in Biology (BIO) one credit of Earth Science, Intro to Physics or Earth Science, Intro to Ch (SCI) one credit in Chemistry and/or Physics (CHM/PHY) nemistry Physical Education/Health .5 credit in a physical education activity class (MPE) .5 credit in Health (HTH) 1.0 Visual Performing Arts (VPA) 1.0 World Language (WL) (two years of same language in consecutive years) 2.0 Both WL credits will be waived for students educated for at least one year in a school instructed in a language other than English.
-Additional Credits Required- Electives (ELE) 4.0 TOTAL CREDITS required for graduation 22.0
+TOTAL CREDITS required for graduation